robertsdotpm/p2pd/docs/source/built/toxiproxy.rst

 .. literalinclude:: ../../examples/example_17.py
     :language: python3

-So what's going on here?
-Well, you've started a toxiproxy server and made a new toxiproxy client that has connected to it.
-You've created a new tunnel (spawning a new port to connect to) which connects to example.com as it's 'upstream' location.
+The example starts a new toxiproxy server and connects to it.
+Then a tunnel is made (spawning a new port to connect to) which connects to example.com as the 'upstream' location.

 You can control what 'toxics' are active on this tunnel server.
-Allowing you to set direction (is it upstream or downstream), probability of activation (also known as 'toxicity'), and much more.
-If you send a HTTP request down 'pipe' you will now get a delayed response due to the latency toxic.
+Allowing you to set direction (is it upstream or downstream), probability of activation (also known as 'toxicity'), and more.
+If you send a HTTP request down the 'pipe' you will get a delayed response due to the latency toxic.

 I have added support for the toxics specified by Shopify.
 The rest of these toxics assume calling ToxiToxic().upstream().toxic_name...